lauringlab/Host_level_IAV_evolution/README.md

 # Influenza evolution within and between naturally occuring acute infections
-This repository holds the analysis used in *citation,2018* it relies heavily on our other repository [variant_pipeline](https://github.com/lauringlab/variant_pipeline).
+This repository holds the analysis used in *citation,2018* it relies heavily on our other repository [variant_pipeline](https://github.com/lauringlab/variant_pipeline) and the [HIVEr R package] (https://github.com/jtmccr1/HIVEr).

 #Overview
 --------